CP1404/Practicals/prac_07/README.md

 [Find the right student to mention here](https://github.com/CP1404/Starter/wiki/Code-Review-Order#prac-7)

-Firstly, you do not need to wait to receive your code review before starting.
-If you haven't received a review, you can still complete this process.
+You do not need to wait to receive your code review before starting.
+If you have not received a review, you can still complete this process.
 The PR URL is still the same and the reviewer can still review the code even though it has been merged.

 Let's run through the process:

-- **Merge** your PR on GitHub to ensure that your remote `master` branch is up-to-date.
+- **Merge** your PR on GitHub.
   This updates your remote `master` branch to contain the work from your last feedback branch.
 - In PyCharm, **Checkout** your local `master` branch.
 - **Pull** to update your local `master` branch.
   This pulls in the changes from GitHub including the merge.
 - (Double-check that you are on the `master` branch, not the feedback branch.)
 - Create a new branch, `prac_07_feedback`.
+- Do your prac work.

 Expectations and marking for this prac include both requesting and doing a code review.
 See submission details at the end of the prac.